 This is the same report to be used to mark Users on their attendance and overall score.

 Message Enrolled Users

-Now that we have looked at how you can determine your upcoming classes within sessions, we’ll get into messaging enrolled Users from the admin user interface.
-To do so, we’ll go into the ILC Sessions report.
-From this report, you will need to select the session from which you want to message the enrolled users.
-Once selected, clicking on the Manage Grades & Attendance button will refresh the page and present new options.
-Once this report has loaded, it will provide you an overview of the users enrolled in the session.
+Another typical workflow needed for ILC's would allow admins to message Users from the admin user interface.
+The Admin must go into the ILC Sessions report and select the session from which they want to message the enrolled users.
+Once selected, clicking on the Manage Grades & Attendance button will refresh the page and present new options.This report will provide an overview of the users enrolled in the session.

 To message them, we need only to manually choose which users we want to message, or click on Select this page option from here.
 This will select all users simultaneously which can be handy if you have a larger number of users to select.
-Once the desired users are selected, clicking on Message Users will bring up the Compose Message page where you can send an email directly to the users you just selected.
+Once the desired users are selected, clicking on Message Users will bring up the Compose Message page where one can send an email directly to the users selected.

 To get more specific, Admins can limit who from this list receives it by clicking on Send to Departments.
 The message can be sent only to those Users that chosen from the Departments.
 Below one can see the recipients already added, of which can still opt to remove, or add more to if wanted.
 Please note that you can only add users already found in your portal, and adding individual email addresses to this list is not possible.

 Finally, the Subject and Body is where one enters the message to be delivered to your users.
 Clicking on the Send button will trigger Absorb to send the message out, completing the process of messaging Users enrolled in an ILC session.